-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 For its sixth season, the program will explore two tracks, all through remote online connections.
 As it is the case since the creation of the Entrepreneurs Lab, blockchain will be a key topic in order to keep exploring the possibilities offered by this technology for the future of entertainment.

 And the second track will be dedicated to Positive Entertainment, supporting and exploring with startups the positive outcomes of digital experiences whether it be in education, social bonding, employability or health.
-A focus aligned with Ubisoft’s commitment to creating games with a positive influence.
+This aligns with Ubisoft’s commitment to creating games with a positive influence.

 Ubisoft said the participating companies include: Aleph (France), Anybrain (Portugal), Atlantide (France), BrainLeap (U.S.), Crucible (United Kingdom), Game Academy (United Kingdom),